RC2014Z80/RC2014/ROMs/HexLoadr/README.md

 Any Basic programs loaded will also remain in place during a Warm RESET or HexLoadr RESET.

-This makes loading a new version of your assembly program as easy as 1. `RESET`, 2. `H`, the 3. `cat`.
+This makes loading a new version of your assembly program as easy as 1. `RESET`, 2. `H`, then 3. `cat`.

 # Credits